airmast/airmast.github.io/src/pages/camadapter/2-software/7-license.rst

 **NOTICE TO END-USER: PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY.
 BY INSTALLING AND/OR OTHERWISE USING ALL OR ANY PART OF THE SOFTWARE AS DEFINED HEREIN YOU ACCEPT AND UNDERTAKE TO BE BOUND BY ALL THE TERMS AND CONDITIONS OF THIS AGREEMENT IF YOU DO NOT AGREE, DO NOT USE THIS SOFTWARE.**

-This End User Software License Agreement (the "Agreement") is entered into between You as the person purchasing a license to use the Software and whose details are contained below (the "End-User" or "You"), and SIA SPH Engineering, a company organized and existing under the laws of the Latvian Republic, with offices located at Daugavgrivas 140, Aerodrome "Spilve", Riga, Latvia (the "Licensor");
+This End User Software License Agreement (the "Agreement") is entered into between You as the person purchasing a license to use the Software and whose details are contained below (the "End-User", "User" or "You"), and SPH Engineering, a company organized and existing under the laws of the Latvian Republic, with legal address Dzirnavu iela 62-9, Riga, LV-1050, Latvia (the "Licensor");

 1. Grant of License.
 --------------------